abijnv/coursera_rcode/README.md

 2.Human_activity_rec.rmd : The R Markdown file describing the analysis.
 The results of the prediction of 20 test cases is also mentioned in this document.

-3.Human_activity_rec.md and Human_activity_rec.html - the markdown and html files are generated using knitr on the projectReport.Rmd.
+3.Human_activity_rec.md and Human_activity_rec.html - the markdown and html files are generated using knitr on the Human_activity_rec.Rmd.